KEMONOYA/zettelkasten/ZETTELKASTEN/OpenGL object.md

 > An _OpenGL object_ is a container that encapsulates a related subset of OpenGL’s state variables, allowing that subset of the GPU state to be stored, modified, and reused.

+Generating any *OpenGL object* using `glGenObject(size, &ids)` will store the IDs of the generated objects in the

 To understand this definition fully, we have to understand that **OpenGL is a state machine**.
 That means at any given moment, it stores an internal configuration (a *state*) that dictates how the drawing functions in the GPU will behave.
 #### Examples of these state variables are: